grings/DelphiDeepseek/README.md

 Since January 25, 2025, Deepseek has released a new model called `deepseek-reasoner`, designed to provide advanced reasoning capabilities similar to `OpenAI's O1` model.

+Please refer to the [dedicated page](https://api-docs.deepseek.com/guides/reasoning_model) on the official website.

 >[!WARNING]
 >**Important Note:** This model does not support *function calls, JSON-formatted outputs, or the fill-in-the-middle (FIM) method*.